Business Management Training: 7 Common Areas of Specialization

 The salaries associated with fashion jobs vary greatly depending on the type of position you pursue.
 To get an idea of what to expect, check out three of the more common fashion careers below and the average annual salaries paid out:

 - Fashion buyer—$67,530

 - Fashion marketing manager—$147,240

 Working in hospitality management is all about giving people positive experiences that they will always remember.
 Ultimately, you want them to become repeat customers of your establishment.
-And although customer service is key, you will quickly learn that success is a lot easier to achieve when you are organized, able to make decisions quickly, and can effectively lead a diverse team.
+And although customer service is key, you will quickly learn that success is a lot easier to achieve when you are organized, able to make decisions quickly, and able to effectively lead a diverse team.
 Hospitality management schools—including those that offer restaurant and culinary management concentrations—can show you how that is done.